kingluo/pgcat/README.md

-Logical replication is normally used for loose-coupling different pg deployments (or different pg HA deployments, one HA deployment consists of one master and multiple slaves, where they are connected via physical replication), especially for different data centers, where does no require real-time data consistence).
+Logical replication is normally used for loose-coupling different pg deployments (or different pg HA deployments, one HA deployment consists of one master and multiple slaves, where they are connected via physical replication), especially for different data centers, where it does not require real-time data consistence).

 For example, we have two groups of pg: